37chandler/wedge-project-8/Submission.md

 | Fraction of Rows from Owners in that Year | 0.74 | 0.74 | 0 | 0 |
 | Year with Lowest Portion of Owner Rows | 2017 | 2017 | No | NA |
 | Fraction of Rows from Owners in that Year | 0.75 | 0.75 | 0 | 0 |

+* Null_TS: this one has something going on that I am unable to figure out.
+When
 ## Reflections
 <!-- I'd love to get 100-200 words on your experience doing the Wedge Project -->